 This paper investigates whether two-handed signs in Kenyan Sign Language, a relatively young school-based sign language, conform to the same constraints on combinations of movement and handshape that hold in other sign languages.
 An analysis of 467 two-handed signs, separated into four types based on complexity, found that KSL is highly constrained, with only a few signs that violate proposed conditions.
 Three hypotheses to account for handshape restrictions on the non-dominant hand in highly complex signs are tested.
 Findings show that a universal unmarked set accounts for most of these handshapes; a language-specific unmarked set does no better; and a constraint on markedness at the featural level essentially accounts for all the signs.
 Further analyses discover that a preference for unmarked handshapes in the most complex signs extends to all two-handed signs to some degree.
 Finally, a phonotactic preference for the G/1 handshape on the dominant hand in complex signs is uncovered.
 Some evidence suggests that this tendency may surface in other languages as well.

-This list is based on CrossRef data as of 06 january 2020.
+This list is based on CrossRef data as of 11 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.